zuckung/endless-sky-plugins/README.md

 Some mechanics and ideas are inspired by Zoura's excellent plugin "Tales of Apoxys DX" .
 My plugin is less complex, doesn't need a fresh start, and is more flexible.<br>

+Install plugin control.station to get configuration options for this plugin, i.e. saved combat rating to start a new pilot with your saved combat.ai.<br>

 <br>

 Here a list of the update choices (update name|max ranks|stats)<br>